-When it comes to estate planning, having a last will and will is probably the first thing that comes to mind.
-A comprehensive estate plan includes four estate planning documents.
+When it comes to estate planning, having a last will and testament is probably the first thing that comes to mind.
+But a comprehensive estate plan includes four essential documents.
 These documents include a will, financial power of attorney, advance care directive, and living trust.
-In the absence of a last will and will, a probate court will appoint an executor, usually a spouse or adult child to his estate.
+In the absence of a last will and testament, a probate court will appoint an executor, usually a spouse or adult child to his estate.

 Probate proceedings are in the public domain.
 So keep passwords for private information, for example, out of your will, as that information could be part of a public document.
 A permanent power of attorney allows you to choose someone to act on your behalf, financially and legally, should you no longer be able to make decisions.
 To ensure that someone can make medical decisions for you if you become incapacitated, establish a power of attorney for health care, also called a permanent power of attorney for health care.

 This is different from the permanent power of attorney mentioned above for financial and legal matters.
 Did you know that if you don't name someone as your guardian, the court could appoint someone you don't know or have never met to make medical and financial decisions on your behalf?
 A pre-need guardian designation appoints someone to act on your behalf if your durable power of attorney and health care substitute designations fail Your estate planning documents will be essential for the liquidation of your estate, including the processing of probate.
 By organizing these important documents, you can help your family more easily go through the probate process and distribute your assets appropriately.
 After you set out on your estate planning journey, your lawyer will recommend a will-based estate plan or a trust-based estate plan.
 These are just a few documents you should familiarize yourself with when you start thinking about estate planning.
 That's why it's important to have other estate planning documents, discussed below, that come into effect in case you become incapacitated.
 This document and a living will (see below) can be invaluable in avoiding family conflicts and potential court intervention if you are unable to make your own health care decisions.